Pumpkin Spice Weight Watchers Muffins are the perfect fall treat. And they’re only three ingredients, so they’re easy to make.

 Side note: We use a nonstick pan so we don’t need muffin liners.
 If your pan isn’t nonstick and you’re on a WW plan, you should place cupcake liners down and then add the batter into those.
 You don’t want to have to calculate points in a cooking spray.

 Set on a cooling rack.

 Continue until you run out of batter.
-You should be able to make 52 muffins total.
+If you have multiple mini muffin tins, you can bake them all at once.
+If not, you’ll have to do multiple batches because you should be able to make 52 muffins total.

 Subsequent batches may bake a little quicker, so check them around 12 minutes.